CMSgov/bluebutton-site-static/_posts/2018-05-04-Installing-a-Nodejs-client-application.md

 vi serverAuth.js
 ```

+Because serverAuth.js needs to be customized for each implementation it is not included in the Repository.
+You can copy the block of text below into a new serverAuth.js file, Replacing the items wrapped in "<>"
-Replace the items wrapped in "<>" with the relevant data you took from your application registration.
+with the relevant data you took from your application registration.
+For example, if your application
-For example, if your application Client ID was *ABCDEF12345* you would replace "<enter client id here>"
+Client ID was *ABCDEF12345* you would replace "<enter client id here>" with "ABCDEF12345".
-with "ABCDEF12345".

 ```
 // BlueButton Registered Application Credentials const credentials = {